 10/07/2025

-The return of the Michael J. Bond ’75, Ph.D.
-Alumni/Undergraduate Science Symposium to SUNY Cortland won’t just bring together students and alums, it will unite guest speakers that trace a decades-long lineage at the university.
+The 10th annual Michael J. Bond ’75, M.D.
+Alumni/Undergraduate Research Science Symposium at SUNY Cortland didn’t just bring together students and alums, it united guest speakers that trace a decades-long lineage at the university.

 Two of the symposium’s speakers, Janice Edgerly-Rooks ’77 and Michael Wolfin ’11, graduated almost 35 years apart.
 Yet both found inspiration for successful careers in science thanks in great part to SUNY Distinguished Professor of Biological Sciences Terrence Fitzgerald, who retired last December.

-The 10th annual event will take place on Friday, Oct.
-24, from 4 to 9 p.m.
-The symposium will feature a cross section of graduates who will speak to students.
-Events such as a lab crawl, student research poster presentations and a planetarium show go from 7:30 to 9 p.m.
+The event, which took place Oct.
+24, featured a cross section of graduates speaking to students, along with a lab crawl, student research poster presentations and a planetarium show.

 “I would not be working in animal behavior, ecology or entomology if I had not met Terry as an undergraduate,” said Edgerly-Rooks, the Michael and Elizabeth Valeriote Professor in the Biology Department at Santa Clara University.
 “His approach to science was what I was looking for, without even knowing that was the case.
 I was hooked almost immediately.”